naumanshabbir2811/venturenox_backend_assesment/README.md

     docker-compose up -d
     ```

+4. **Important Note:** An initial SQL script is included in the Docker setup, which will automatically create the necessary table schema for you.

-4. Install Node.js dependencies:
+5. Install Node.js dependencies:

     ```bash
     npm install
     ```

-5. Run Sequelize migrations to set up the database:
+6. Run Sequelize migrations to set up the database If the schema does not craeted using the intial script:

     ```bash
     npx sequelize-cli db:migrate
     ```

 ### Running the Application